architectury/architectury-documentations/docs/forge_loom/data_generators.md

 Run `runData` or use your IDE's run configurations to generate the assets, should be the same as ForgeGradle.

-Forge Loom automatically adds the following arguments: `--all --mod <the mod ids> --output <path to src/generated/resources>`, if you wish to add more (like `--existing`), following is an example on how to add additional arguments:
+Architectury Loom automatically adds the following arguments: `--all --mod <the mod ids> --output <path to src/generated/resources>`, if you wish to add more (like `--existing`), following is an example on how to add additional arguments:
 ```groovy
 loom {
     launches {